Teeyan: Giddha and Swings

-The main focus of the teeyan is dancing Giddha.
-In the past, the festival would last for as long as the girls wishes ranging from a few days to four weeks.
-Girls would gather to dance Giddha every day.
-The festival would close by the women performing the closing dance called 'bhallho'.
-Bhallo or ballo is performed by the women standing in two rows and dancing.
-This tradition of women getting together in villages has now become extinct.
+In the past, the festival would last for as long as the girls wished ranging from a few days to four weeks.
+Girls would often gather to dance Giddha every day.
+The festival would close by the women performing the closing dance called 'Bhallho'.
+Bhallho or Ballo is performed by the women standing in two rows and dancing.
+This tradition of women getting together in villages has now become mostly extinct.
+Brar (2007) writing about his memories of the early twentieth century Punjab, recollects that fairs were organised for the Teeyan festivities.

 Food

-The food traditionally associated with teeyan is:
+The food traditionally associated at Teeyan is: